-Northeastern University's Human-Centered Informatics Graduate Certificate provides students the opportunity to learn the theories of cognitive and social psychology as well as universal principles of design adopted in human-computer interaction.
+Northeastern University's Graduate Certificate in Human-Centered Informatics provides students the opportunity to learn the theories of cognitive and social psychology as well as universal principles of design adopted in human-computer interaction.

 Human-Centered Informatics focuses on the design, development, and evaluation of IT systems with a particular emphasis on the relations and interactions between people and IT systems.
 The emphasis of understanding users' experience when they interact with technology in the information-rich environment and the design of interfaces between users and systems makes it different from the focus of a software engineering program or a visual and artistic design program.

 Students will have an opportunity to develop the technical skills to study user experience in various IT environments (home, business, social media, healthcare, etc.), focusing on user needs, information architecture, and design of user interfaces.
-Students that graduate with the HCI Graduate Certificate will be able to propose innovative or improved design solutions to real-world problems.
+Students who graduate with the HCI graduate certificate will be able to propose innovative or improved design solutions to real-world problems.

 What you'll study

 This program requires successful completion of a minimum of 18 credit hours that meet the degree requirements.